Office: VPAC 005

 Office: VPAC 15

-Dan Shanahan holds the position as the Nancy Haberman Gacioch Professor in Creative Entrepreneurism at Daemen College and teaches in the Visual and Performing Arts Department.
-His teaching interests include Entrepreneurism, site-based performance, interdisciplinary performance, community engagement through start-ups an culturals, and adaptive reuse.
+Dan Shanahan teaches in the Visual and Performing Arts Department at Daemen College.
+His teaching interests include entrepreneurism, site-based performance, interdisciplinary performance, community engagement through start-ups an culturals, and adaptive reuse.

 Mr. Shanahan is the co-founder and Artistic Director of Torn Space Theater where he has directed over thirty works for the stage, many of which were U.S. and area premiers.
 He has written and produced several original works for the stage including, Terminus, Architect, STIVALE, AREA, TRACE, Motion Picture and STOREHOUSE.
 Mr. Shanahan was awarded Best Director for his stage direction of his original work Terminus and for Tennessee William’s A Streetcar Named Desire; Terminus also received Best Production of WNY, Buffalo Spree Magazine.
 His work in site-specific theater and community engagement was cited in The Buffalo News where it was written, “thanks to the work of pioneers like (Ani) DiFranco, Shanahan and Joanna Angie, the city is now entering a new and far grander phase of the adaptive reuse revolution (Colin Dabkowski)."
 Mr. Shanahan was recently referred to as the “city’s de facto king of site-specific performance” (Donna Holke) in the nationally distributed magazine The Dramatist and he was featured as a “Game Changer” by Buffalo Spree Magazine.